Imitation of Life (1934 film): Plot

-Widow Bea Pullman and her two-year-old daughter Jessie are having a rough morning.
-Jessie demands her "quack quack" (her rubber duck) and doesn't want to go to the day nursery.
-She must: her mother is continuing her husband’s business, selling heavy cans of maple syrup door-to-door, and making very little money.
-Black housekeeper Delilah Johnson has also had a bad morning.
-She misread an advertisement and came to the wrong house—Bea’s.
+Widow Bea Pullman is continuing her husband's business, selling cans of maple syrup door-to-door, and making little money.
+One day, black housekeeper Delilah Johnson misreads an advertisement and comes to the wrong house—Bea's.

-Trying to reach her duck, Jessie falls fully clothed into the bathtub, and Bea runs upstairs.
+Trying to reach her rubber duck, Bea's two-year-old daughter Jessie falls fully clothed into the bathtub, and Bea runs upstairs.
 When she returns, Delilah has fixed breakfast.
 Delilah explains that no one wants a housekeeper with a child, and introduces her daughter Peola, whose fair complexion conceals her ancestry.
-Bea can't begin to afford help, so Delilah offers to keep house in exchange for room and board.
-The four quickly become like family.
+Bea cannot begin to afford help, so Delilah offers to keep house in exchange for room and board.
+The four become like family.
 They all particularly enjoy Delilah's pancakes, made from a secret family recipe.

 Bea uses her business wiles to get a storefront and living quarters on the boardwalk refurbished on credit, and they open a pancake restaurant where Delilah and Bea cook in the front window.
-(Signage indicates that they are on the Jersey Shore in Pleasantville.
-A title card mentioning Atlantic City was removed.
-See below.)

 Five years later, they are debt-free.
 The little girls are good friends, but one day Jessie calls Peola "black".
-Peola runs into the apartment declaring that she is not black, won't be black, and that it is her mother who makes her black.
+Peola runs into the apartment declaring that she is not black, will not be black, and that it is her mother who makes her black.
 Cradling her weeping daughter, Delilah tells Bea that this is simply the truth, and Peola has to learn to live with it.
 Peola's father, a light-skinned African American, had the same struggle, and it broke him.
 Delilah receives another blow when she finds out that Peola has been "passing" at school.

 One day, Elmer Smith, a hungry passerby, offers Bea a two-word idea in exchange for a meal: "Box it [the flour]."
-Bea hires him, and they set up the hugely successful "Delilah's Pancake Flour" business.
+Bea hires him, and they set up the successful "Delilah's Pancake Flour" business.
 Delilah refuses to sign the incorporation papers, and when Bea tells her that she can now afford her own home, Delilah is crushed.
 She does not want to break up the family.
 So the two friends continue to live together, and Bea puts Delilah's share in the bank.